sharvillimaye/scarlet-eats/README.md

 - [ ] Conduct comprehensive testing for functionality and security.
 - [ ] Address and resolve any identified issues.

-### Phase 5: Deployment

-## Contributing

-We welcome contributions from the open-source community.
-To contribute to Scarlet Eats, follow these steps:

-1. Fork the repository.
-2. Create a branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to your branch: `git push origin feature/your-feature-name`.
-5. Create a pull request.

-For major changes, please open an issue first to discuss the proposed changes.

 ## License

 This project is licensed under the MIT License.